magoo/risk-measurement/estimation/measurement.rst

 *Yes or No*, *Over / Under*, and *Multiple Options* are probability distributions.
 They can be used to forecast with a percentage likelihood that a certain event will, or will not happen.
 Likelihood is split between mutually exclusive options, and must equal 100%.

-Credible intervals are a bit different.
+A `credible interval`_ is a bit different.
 They can be used to forecast an unknown value, like the potential impact (money lost, injuries, delays) associated with any scenario.

 Yes or No
 ~~~~~~~~~